Here is the listing of C programming examples on Linked Lists.

 2. C Examples on Search and Display Functions of a Linked List

-The following section deals with the search and display functions which are applied to the linked list.
+The C programs in this section deals with the search and display functions which are applied to the linked list.
 The Search function searches for the specified element in the linked list and the Display function is used to display the elements of the linked list.
 The section contains programs which use the Search function to search for an element in the linked list using recursion and without using recursion.
 The remaining programs use the Display function to display the nodes of a linked list using recursion and without using recursion and to display the nodes of a linked list in reverse using recursion and without using recursion.

 3. C Examples on Implementation of Count, Length and Print Operations on a Linked List